shivaallala/Bank-Marketing-Term-Deposit-Subscription-Prediction/README.md

 #### New feature pre_contact from pdays

 By analyzing the distribution of the 'pdays' feature, which represents the number of days since the client was last contacted from a previous campaign.
 The percentage of clients not contacted prior to the current campaign is calculated and displayed, showing that approximately 96.32% of clients fall into this category.
-The subsequent plot visually illustrates this, with the count of clients having 'pdays' equal to 999 being significantly higher than all other unique values combined.
+The plot below visually illustrates this, with the count of clients having 'pdays' equal to 999 being significantly higher than all other unique values combined.
 Recognizing the imbalance and the limited insight provided by the actual number of days, a decision is made to transform the feature.
 A new binary feature called 'pre_contact' is created, indicating whether a client has been previously contacted or not.
 The original 'pdays' feature is then dropped from the dataset to streamline it.
 This transformation simplifies the representation of contact history, focusing on the presence or absence of previous contact rather than specific time intervals, which may not provide significant predictive value due to the dominance of '999' values.

 ![pdays distribution](./data/Images/pdays%20distribution.png)